A Brief History of Awards and Trophies

 Trophies in the ancient times often took the form of magnificent statues, columns and arches.
 Stone columns were particularly popular in Rome.
 Following a successful battle, Greek troops often constructed trophies from the arms and armor of captured opponents.
 These trophies were made to look like warriors.
 Whatever their form, such ancient trophies were generally dedicated to gods.

 However, smaller trophies were also used in the ancient world.
 At the original Olympic games in Greece, victors were crowned with twisted olive branches.
-It might seem simple to us today, but it was a serious status symbol in those times and was reserved only for the most elite athletes.
+It might seem simple to us today, but it was a serious status symbol then and was reserved only for the most elite athletes.
 After all, runners up at the original games didn’t receive awards at all.

 Big Wins in the Middle Ages

 You probably don’t associate the Middle Ages with glittering awards, and we don’t blame you.
 It’s this period in history, though, that’s given us one of the most recognizable forms in the world of trophies.
 The chalice, often taking the form of a two-handled cup, was given to the winners of sporting events as early as the 17th century.
 These cup-shaped trophies are still popular today and are often used in sailing, horse racing and auto racing.
 Of course, the Stanley Cup and Davis Cup are among the most well-known chalice designs of all.